 Donate to Food AND Medicine for Solidarity Harvest or Sponsor a Meal!

 Solidarity Harvest began in 2003 in response to a landslide of mill closings that left thousands of workers without jobs.
 Since then, unions, farmers, faith communities, volunteer organizations, and businesses have come together each year to provide locally-grown and purchased food to laid-off workers and families who have hit hard times.

 The continued loss of good jobs in Maine means that many of our brothers and sisters live without steady incomes, forced to choose between paying for food, medicine or other basic necessities.
 With so many families struggling to make ends meet, local efforts to help out with meals on important holidays such as Thanksgiving are important.

 Sadly, the need only grows each year.

 Solidarity Harvest planning takes place all year long.
 The Committee meets monthly, and other work is happening throughout the year.
-Our critical time is “sort week” which is the week leading up to Thanksgiving, when thousands and thousands of pounds of produce need to be processed into the individual meal baskets.
-It’s a lot of hard work, but it’s also fun and very rewarding.
-We need your help again this year!
+Our critical time is “Sort Week”, the two weeks leading up to Thanksgiving, when thousands and thousands of pounds of produce need to be processed into the individual meal baskets.
+It’s a lot of hard work, but it’s also lots of fun and very rewarding.

-For more information, or to get involved in the next Solidarity Harvest, please contact Food AND Medicine staff at 989-5860 or FAM@foodandmedicine.org.
+For more information, or to get involved in the next Solidarity Harvest, contact Food AND Medicine staff at (207) 989-5860 or email [email protected].